-What’s Next is published by Richard Watson, a futurist speaker and scenario thinker who helps organisations to think about emerging growth opportunities and risks.
+What’s Next is published by Richard Watson, a futurist speaker, author and scenario thinker who helps organisations to think further ahead, especially about emerging growth opportunities and risks.

 Richard has worked with, amongst others, Cambridge University, Coca-Cola, General Electric, IBM, Ikea, Imperial College, London Business School, McDonald’s, McKinsey & Company, Ministry of Defence, RAND, Samsung and Shell.
 Subject matter expertise includes global trends, scenario planning, innovation and creativity.

 View a list of Richard’s previous talks.
 If you’d like to book Richard as a speaker for your conference, strategy offsite or scenario workshop, or to find out more information, please send him an email.